You’ve signed up for a TRI Alliance Certification class, now it’s time to make sure you are prepared.

 You can step thru the instructions on this page, or download a pdf version with live links:

-The webinar link will be added and sent to you before the meeting begins.
+If you are attending an on-line webinar, the webinar link will be sent to you before the meeting begins.

 1. Are producers of synthetic tiles part of the TRI Alliance?

 2. Does the TRI Concrete and Clay Installation Manual provide best practices for tile roofing or minimum code requirements?